ZAC, GBX, EUC and Other Misspelt Currencies

 The cases of ZAC, USC, and EUC are relatively straightforward: they represent prices in cents.
 But sterling introduces a complication.
 Its minor unit is pennies, not cents.
 “GBC” would be inconsistent, and “GBP” is ambiguous—does it mean pounds or pennies?

 Unbelievably, some vendors try to solve this by making the code case-sensitive, using GBp for sterling pennies.
 This creates headaches when parsing data: if you encounter “gbp”, is it GBP or GBp?
-Moreover, extra care is needed in database tables, the currency columns must be made case-sensitive.
+Moreover, database tables need extra care: currency columns must be configured to use case-sensitive comparisons.

 Fortunately, a more sensible convention has emerged: replace the last letter of the major unit’s ISO currency code with an X to indicate the minor unit.
 Thus, GBX stands for sterling pennies.
 Similar cases appear as EUX and USX in some vendor feeds.
 The London Stock Exchange (LSE) uses this approach—for example, the ETF IUSA is quoted in pennies, with its price currency listed as GBX.